Identifying a work of art I: Gathering evidence

 Determine what the object is made of and what materials/techniques the artist used, as specifically as possible.
 If the object is a painting, is it oil, acrylic, watercolor, tempera, or other material?
 Is a work on paper an original or is it a multiple? (look for an edition number, e.g. 3/50).
 If the work is a print, is it an engraving, etching, wood cut, aquatint, serigraph, silkscreen, lithograph, something else?
 If it is a sculpture, is it bronze, plaster, wood, marble, stone, mixed media, other?
-Many of the books listed in this bibliography include descriptions and illustrations that will help you to identify the materials and techniques used to create a work of art.
+Many of the books listed in this guide include descriptions and illustrations that will help you to identify the materials and techniques used to create a work of art.

 Look at a print or drawing under strong magnification, or a 10x loop.
 If there is color, do you see uneven pooling of color?
 This might indicate an engraving, hand-colored with watercolors.
 Can you see how the artist achieved halftones (gray areas)?
 Is there cross-hatching or do you see an overall stipple effect?
 Study the differences between etchings, engravings, and other kinds of prints to become familiar with what characterizes the different techniques.

 Additionally, try to determine what type of surface the art is created on.
 If it is a painting, is it on stretched canvas or linen, a panel, a board, a piece of paper, or a piece of paper mounted on a canvas?
 It is a collage?
 There are many possibilities.